Cat Motors — Reliable Scooter & Motorbike Rental in Chiang Mai

 Safety tips include wearing appropriate protective gear (e.g., helmet, gloves, and closed-toe shoes), maintaining a safe speed, being aware of your surroundings, and avoiding heavy traffic during peak hours.
 It’s also a good idea to familiarize yourself with local traffic patterns and road conditions before setting out.

-Our team will ensure your motorcycle is in good working condition before your rental.
+Our team will ensure your motorcycle is in good working condition before you take it.
 However, it’s a good idea to check tire pressure, brakes, and lights before setting out.

 If there are any problems, let our staff know that our guys were able to fix the deficiencies.